WeirdoAndObserver/the-puddle-theory/README.md

 “Vessel” is used as subject when describing from outside, speaking of relationships, speaking spatially — “vessels touch each other,” “veils of vessels resonate,” etc.

-“Sumi” is used as subject when speaking of dynamic behavior and ontological core — “sumi is rubbed,” “sumi produces color,” “sumi wears down,” etc.
+“Sumi” is used as subject when speaking of dynamic behavior and ontological core — “sumi is rubbed,” “sumi releases its color,” “sumi wears down,” etc.

 -----

 ### Chapter Six — Sumi

-sumi: the innate, solid material of the vessel — like the ink stick used in Japanese calligraphy, ground to release its quality, unique to each person.
+*sumi: the innate, solid material of the vessel — like the ink stick used in Japanese calligraphy, ground to release its quality, unique to each person.*

 Sumi is the layer as material of the vessel.
 Sumi is innate, solid, resistant to change, and has a unique quality.
 Someone’s sumi exists throughout their life as something unique to that person.

 **The quality of sumi is not uniform**